Skip to content

 Security Keys

 Security keys (sometimes referred to as U2F, FIDO, WebAuthentication, Yubikeys, etc) are devices that implement a cryptographic authentication protocol.
-When you register a security key with a website, the site and the key exchange public key.
+When you register a security key with a website, the site and the security key exchange public keys.
 For subsequent authentication, the server presents a signed challenge to the device.
 The device verifies the site’s signature, and then responds with a signed response.
 Finally, the server verifies the device’s signature.
 This proves to the server that you are in possession of the key that was registered initially, making it something you have.
 Traditionally, security keys were stand-alone devices that talked to a computer or mobile device over USB or NFC, although support for using smartphones and computers is available in some configurations.

 Unlike the other MFA discussed here, security keys are resistant to phishing.
 The key here is that the signed challenge includes the identity of the website requesting authentication.
 For a valid site, this will match an existing site key on the device.
 For a lookalike attacker-controlled site, the site will not match any existing site key, and so no MFA will take place.
 So, the attacker may have the user’s password, but they will not be able to complete authentication to the target website, as there’s no way for the attacker to complete the MFA process.
 On the minus side, security keys can be lost.
 Generally, sites that use security keys will allow users to register multiple keys, so that if one is lost or damaged, a back-up can be used.